naextreblig/crescendo/README.md

 1. Clone the source code
 2. Open project on IDE (I used IntelliJ)
 3. Make sure all libraries are imported (imported HTMLUnit in my project) and maven imports
-4. Make sure that Google Cloud Vision API on your end is enabled for Google vision to work (THIS IS A MUST)
+4. Make sure that Google Cloud Vision API is properly set up on your end and is enabled for Google vision to work (THIS IS A MUST)
+  * make sure you have service key avaiable on your local and path
 5. Build Yelp Scraper Application
 6. Run Application